tarantool/doc/doc/reference/reference_lua/socket.rst

     }
     )

-The above code means: use `tcp_server()` to wait for a connection from any host on port 3302.
-When it happens, enter a loop that reads on the socket and prints what it reads.
-The "delimiter" for the read function is "\\n" so each `read()` will read a string as far as the next line feed, including the line feed.
+The above code means:

+#.
+Use ``tcp_server()`` to wait for a connection from any host on port 3302.
+#.
+When it happens, enter a loop that reads on the socket and prints what it
+   reads.
+The "delimiter" for the read function is "\\n" so each ``read()`` will read a string as far as the next line feed, including the line feed.

 On the second shell, create a file that contains a few lines.
 The contents don't matter.
 Suppose the first line contains A, the second line contains B, the third line contains C. Call this file "tmp.txt".

 On the second shell, use the socat utility to ship the tmp.txt file to the server instance's host and port: